There are a lot of different interventions for children with speech sound disorders. Yep, we can be spoilt for choice!

 TIP: trial it first, or build up some rapport if you consider using it with this younger age group.

 If you still don’t feel confident knowing when you would use the minimal pairs approach, what (and how many) targets to choose, and how to implement the approach, the Minimal Pairs Handbook provides a comprehensive, evidence-based guide to helping to use this approach correctly, and with fidelity.
-Look at the Minimal Pairs Handbook in more depth by clicking here.
+Look at the Minimal Pairs Handbook in more depth.

 Crosbie, S., Holm, A., & Dodd, B. (2005).
 Intervention for children with severe speech disorder: A comparison of two approaches.
 International Journal of Language and Communication Disorders, 40, 467-491.